artanzand/artanzand.github.io/projects.md

 ### Canadian Heritage Funding

 ---
-This is a group project on a classification problem demonstrating my teamwork performance and knowledge of Data Science workflows, Github Actions, creating Docker images and formulating a reproducible analysis, model and report.
+This is a group project on a classification problem demonstrating my teamwork performance and knowledge of Data Science workflows, Github Actions, creating Docker images and formulating a reproducible analysis, model, and report.
 [Link to the project](https://github.com/artanzand/canadian_heritage_funding)

 <br>